About Westwater Financial, Inc.

 Description of Development Services

-Westwater Financial will offer several development services to help clients build the capacity to be able to access capital and become successful borrowers once they have received a loan.
+Westwater Financial offers several development services to help clients build the capacity to be able to access capital and become successful borrowers once they have received a loan.
 This is a critical component of our program.
 A description of development services is provided under the Financial Education tab.

-Westwater Financial has assembled a highly qualified, 6-member Board of Directors to guide the organization.
+Westwater Financial has assembled a highly qualified, 8-member Board of Directors to guide the organization.

 George Rojes, President: George is the Security Director for the River Rock Casino.
 He has worked in the security division of the casino for more than 10 years.
 George has extensive ties within the Sonoma and Mendocino County communities.
 He also understands how to develop and manage a budget and effectively manage a staff.
 George is a Dry Creek Tribal member.